nxt-insurance/nxt_pipeline/README.md

 NxtPipeline is an orchestration framework for your service objects or function objects, how I like to call them.
 Service objects are a very wide spread way of organizing code in the Ruby and Rails communities.
-Since it's little classes doing one thing you can think of them as function objects and thus often share a common interface in a project.
-There are also many opinionated frameworks out there that normalize the usage of service objects and provide a specific way of writing service objects but also allow to orchestrate (reduce) service objects.
+Since it's little classes doing one thing you can think of them as function objects and thus they often share a common interface in a project.
+There are also many frameworks out there that normalize the usage of service objects and provide a specific way of writing service objects and often also allow to orchestrate (reduce) these service objects.
 Compare [light-service](https://github.com/adomokos/light-service) for instance.

 The idea of NxtPipeline was to build a flexible orchestration framework for service objects without them having to conform to a specific interface.
-Instead NxtPipeline expects you to specify how to execute different kinds of service objects through so called constructors and thereby does not dictate on you how to write service objects.
+Instead NxtPipeline expects you to specify how to execute different kinds of service objects through so called constructors and thereby does not dictate you how to write your service objects.
 Nevertheless this still mostly makes sense if your service objects share common interfaces too keep the necessary configuration to a minimum.

 ## Installation